 Phi Theta Kappa International Honor Society, founded in 1918, is the internationally recognized honor society for two-year colleges.
 Alpha Psi Epsilon, the Hawai'i CC chapter was chartered in April 1993.
-The purpose of the honor society is to recognize and promote educational achievement.
-PhiTheta Kappa is built on four hallmarks: scholarship, leadership, service, and fellowship.
+The purpose of the honor society is to recognize academic excellence of college students, and to provide opportunities for students to grow as scholars and leaders.
+Phi Theta Kappa is built on four hallmarks: scholarship, leadership, service, and fellowship.